JOIN THE JOURNEY ~ SHARE OUR PRIDE

 Funded | Opened October 2019

-The Phoenix Zoo is home to three very special Asian elephants: Indu, Reba and Sheena.
+The Phoenix Zoo is home to two very special Asian elephants: Indu and Sheena.
 The Zoo is embarked on an ambitious plan to raise more $2 million to double the available space for its elephants, providing ample room to roam – as well as husbandry care and behavioral enrichment.
 Now completed, this additional space will allow the Zoo to continue its ground-breaking work in the advancement of care of these pachyderms.
 The expansion will also enable Zoo guests to view these amazing animals more consistently.
 Opportunities to see the high level of care required to maintain these magnificent animals will provide guests a better understanding of elephants, from their sensitive feet to their very active brains.